Writing an OS in Rust

 🔗Building our Kernel

-Compiling for our new target will use Linux conventions (I’m not quite sure why; I assume it’s just LLVM’s default).
+Compiling for our new target will use Linux conventions, since the ld.lld linker-flavor instructs llvm to compile with the -flavor gnu flag (for more linker options, see the rustc documentation).
 This means that we need an entry point named _start as described in the previous post:

 // src/main.rs